3DComputerVision/3dcomputervision.github.io/publications/4d_humans.md

 <br/>

 ## About
-4DHumans dataset aims to capture multiple temporally conmultisistent sequences of humans performing different actions.
+4DHumans dataset aims to capture multiple temporally consistent sequences of humans performing different actions.
 The sequences are expected to be roughly 1 minute long.
 The data is captured by using a multi-view setup involving multiple calibrated Microsoft Kinect cameras.
 Further, the sequences are post processed using the pipeline proposed in [Fusion4D](https://dl.acm.org/doi/10.1145/2897824.2925969).
 We plan to make the dataset publicly available soon.

 ## Dataset
 Coming Soon!